 - Citrus – Citrus fruits like oranges, grapefruits, and lemons are loaded with vitamin C. They are also loaded with acids that erode tooth enamel and therefore make your teeth more prone to decay.
 Many people use lemons and limes to add flavor to their water, but doing so adds acids as well.
 These acids can also exacerbate mouth sores and other oral issues.
 If you do want to eat these fruits for their vitamins and antioxidants, stick to fresh fruits.
 Avoid the juices, and vigorously rinse with water once you finish.

 - Ice – Chewing ice is rather common.
 Some do it for dietary reasons, and others because they simply enjoy it.
 How bad can frozen water be?
 Well, according to the American Dental Association, chewing substances as hard as ice can damage your tooth enamel.
 It can also lead to dental emergencies, such as cracked teeth and loosened crowns.
 Using ice to cool your drinks is fine.
 Just avoid chewing it!

 Protect Your Teeth With Better Diet Choices

 Your diet choices can have a big effect on your overall oral health.
-Jeffrey D. Clark, DDS, and his entire team at Scottsdale Dental Excellence want to help you make decisions that improve and maintain the health of your teeth and gums.
+Jeffrey D. Clark, DDS, and his entire team at Scottsdale Cosmetic Dentistry Excellence want to help you make decisions that improve and maintain the health of your teeth and gums.
 Dr. Clark can provide you personalized advice and preventative care as well as a full range of cosmetic and restorative treatments.
 If you have any questions about the services we offer or would like to schedule your first visit, do not hesitate to call us today at 480 585 1853.